Manifold Density Estimation via Generalized Dequantization: Experimental Results

 We next consider a multimodal density $\mathbb{S}^3\cong \mathrm{SU}(3)$ (the special unitary group).
-We visualize $\mathbb{S}^2$-slices of this density in \cref{fig:hyper-sphere-density}.
 As before, we compare dequantization to M\"{o}bius flow transformations and manifold neural ODEs and present results in \cref{tab:hyper-sphere-comparison}.
 Similar to the case of the multimodal density on $\mathbb{S}^2$, we find that dequantization with an ambient neural ODE model is most effective, with ELBO maximization giving the smallest KL-divergence metrics.
 All dequantization algorithms out-performed the M\"{o}bius transformation on the sphere but only dequantization with an ambient ODE and ELBO minimization outperformed the manifold neural ODE method.